 The worker-participation.eu portal provides its users with detailed, comparative, and up do date information on all these topics and more.
 Some highlights include:

-• The page legislation and regulation provides links to the key EU legislation about workers information, consultation and participation, including links to the national transposition legislation.
+- The website section on legislation and regulation provides links to the key EU legislation about workers information, consultation and participation, including links to the national transposition legislation.
 National legislation is also linked here.

-• The page databases and other main resources will give you access to the ETUI’s unique set of databases on EWC agreements, cross-border company mobility and more.
-You will find specific pages about workers participation, corporate governance and industrial relations, social and ecological sustainability
+- The website section on databases and other main resources gives you access to the ETUI’s unique set of databases on European Works Council (EWC) agreements, cross-border company mobility, and more.
+You will find specific pages including those about worker participation, corporate governance, industrial relations, and social and ecological sustainability.

 Democracy at work is woven into the fabric of the EU and the European Social Model.
 EU legislation has been pivotal in enshrining a European consensus that workers must be involved in company decision-making; Workers’ participation is laid down not just in the treaties and employment law, but also in EU company law and occupational health and safety for example.